The Katana Fret-Level System

-There's no doubt that the Katana prduces a fret-level only dreamed of by players.
+There's no doubt that the Katana produces a fret-level only dreamed of by players.
 Your guitar plays better, feels better and allows you to play longer with less fatigue.
-The low action lets you glice across the frets.
+The low action lets you glide across the frets.

 Way More Fun

 Because your guitar plays great, it's more fun to play.
-When you're not fighting high action or hearing buzzing, you're more to allow yourself to enjoy the learning process.
+When you're not fighting high action or hearing buzzing, you're more open to allowing yourself to enjoy the learning process.

 Not only do we recomend getting a Katana fret-level but over 75% of new Fretlight owners add the Kanata service to their orders.
 Add that to a new set of Dean Markely strings and you're set!